Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-3.md

 1. **Configure Dependabot Alerts:**

-   -  use Dependabot and configure it to track the versions of the packages used in your GitHub repository and create pull requests to update packages for us.
+   -  Use Dependabot and configure it to track the versions of the packages used in your GitHub repository and create pull requests to update packages for us.
    - Track and resolve any of the dependabots alert.

 3. **Implement Secret Scanning:**